jonlpersson/ed-latimore/site/_drafts/how-to-be-an-adult-6-things-to-stop-doing.md

 If you don’t take responsibility, you’ll never take the time to understand how you contributed, which makes it impossible for you to correct yourself and improve your position.

-The other two traits prevent you from listening to people’s advice and warnings, but the final trait--the inability to take responsibility--prevents you from seeing your role in your problems.
+The other two traits prevent you from listening to people’s advice and warnings, but the final trait–the inability to take responsibility–prevents you from seeing your role in your problems.
 When you can’t see how your decisions lead to a certain outcome, then you’re like a child who doesn’t yet understand that there are consequences to their actions.

 The difference is that the child is young and still has time to learn.
 In fact, it is expected that they don’t know and you have to teach them.
 An adult in this same situation not only doesn’t have time on their side, but they’re dealing with the compound effects of all their bad decisions.